The Side Trek Column

 The Good Time Stove Company

 Where he retreated to pen pastoral poetry and think Thanatopsis thoughts.

 Carol and photographer Dr. Husband said goodbye to Western Massachusetts in July of 2016, moving on to SideTrek .
 NYC.
 They loved their many years of Side Treks along the country byways and will miss Western Massachusetts and their friend in Shelburne Falls.

 2011 – 2017

 Carol created a fictional family called The Bidrights.
 They write newsy oversharing letters to celebrate the holidays each year.
-They lived in “Silent H” an ultra-liberal town, then moved to “Pronounced H” near a women’s college across the Connecticut River.
+They lived in “Silent H” an ultra-liberal town, then moved to “Pronounced H” a more eclectic city near a famous women’s college across the Connecticut River.

 Dear Friends We Haven’t Seen in Twenty Years,